| Title: | Access and Visualize AEMET Weather and Climate Data |

 tools::R_user_dir("climaemet", "config").

-AEMET API key helpers:
+AEMET API authentication:

 aemet_detect_api_key()